-With the consultation of a faculty guide and the coordinator, every student shall undertake suitable internships.
-Each internship shall be for a minimum of Four weeks at an industry during the summer vacation.
-Report of the Summer Internship is to be submitted by the students within 15 days from the commencement of the third and fifth Semester respectively as per the format and guidelines specified by the coordinator for report preparation.
-The first internship should preferably be undertaken in the Textile industry to help students understand the fundamental concepts such as fiber types, yarn manufacturing, fabric production, dyeing, printing, and finishing processes.
-The second internship should preferably be in the apparel/technical textiles to help students understand the importance and application of in real-world scenarios.
+- With the consultation of a faculty guide and coordinator, every student shall undertake a suitable internship at an industry for a period of four weeks during the summer vacation. - Report of the Summer Internship is to be submitted by the students within 15 days from the commencement of the third and fifth Semester respectively as per the format given in the guidelines for report preparation. - The first internship should preferably be undertaken in the Textile industry to help students understand the fundamental concepts such as fiber types, yarn manufacturing, fabric production, dyeing, printing, and finishing processes. - The second internship should preferably be in the apparel industry, fashion studio to help students understand the importance and application of apparel and fashion in real-world scenarios.